 Although your staff may welcome it, financial rewards only go so far to address the feeling of stagnation or a decrease in the motivation of your staff.

-According to a 2018 survey by Linkedin, over 93% of employees said they would stay at a company that invests in their career.
+According to a 2018 survey by Linkedin, over 93% of employees said they would stay at a company that invests in their careers.
 It’s an indicator you value their contributions to your organisation and are including them in your plans for the future of your organisation.

 Implementing your employee development plans

-A well thought out plan leaves you and your employee happy.
+A well-thought-out plan leaves you and your employee happy.

 It should provide them with a clear direction for their career as well as the skills and experience needed to progress.